WSU Community Standards Boards

-The Dean of Students is seeking students, faculty, and staff from all campuses to serve as members of one of three Community Standards boards.
+The Dean of Students is seeking students, faculty, and staff from all campuses to serve as members of any of the three Community Standards boards.
 Members will be called upon periodically to hear reported incidents that may be in violation of our community standards.
 No prior experience in legal matters or student conduct is required.

 Three opportunities to serve:

 - Conduct Board- Incidents involving potential violations that could result in suspension or expulsion.

-- Appeals Board - Anytime a party disagrees with the Conduct Officer or Conduct Board’s decision and wishes to appeal.
+- Appeals Board - Anytime a party disagrees with the decision of a conduct officer or a conduct board and wishes to appeal.

-- Academic Integrity Hearing Board - Incidents related to violations of the academic integrity policy such as allegations of cheating, plagiarism, fraud, etc. with respect to academic pursuits.
+- Academic Integrity Hearing Board - Incidents related to allegations of cheating, plagiarism, fraud, etc. with respect to academic pursuits.

 What board members should anticipate:

 - Completing online and in-person training sessions*

 - Committing to approximately 2-8 hours every few weeks depending on the board (Scheduling is flexible)

 - Maintaining at least a 2.5 GPA, part-time or full-time status, and in “Good Standing” with the Center for Community Standards.

 *System campuses outside of Pullman will be able to participate via live-stream (AMS).